-A foodborne pathogen that is widely dispersed in the environment is Listeria monocytogenes.
+Listeria monocytogenes is a foodborne pathogen which is cosmopolitan.
 It can be found in raw plants, food, soil, and water.
-L. monocytogenes with Listeriosis infection can be mild but to cross the epithelial barrier of the intestinal tract, the fetoplacental barrier and the blood-brain barrier depends upon the capability of the pathogen which can result into several other illnesses especially on pregnant women and the person with the low immune system.
-It can also have the ability to form biofilms which further contribute to its ability to colonize food processing facilities.
+L. monocytogenes with Listeriosis infection can be mild but to cross the epithelial barrier of the intestinal tract, the fetoplacental barrier and the bloodbrain barrier depends upon the capability of the pathogen which can result into several other illnesses especially on pregnant women and the person with the low immune system.
+It can also have the ability to form biofilms.
 In food processing, it is resistant to many of stress imposed such as salt.
 As a public health threat, in terms of cost of analysis L. monocytogenes is one of the major economic burdens on industry.
 Good hygienic practices, Sanitation, and HACCP should be implemented to prevent the growth of this bacterium in food industries.
 Appropriate methodologies are also required for the isolation and detection.
 In this paper, we will discuss the characteristics, symptoms, transmission, diagnosis, growth, and control of Listeria monocytogenes.